paulamdi/Brain-Age/FINAL CODES/ADDECODE/README.md

 Scatter plots with regression lines showing the relationship between:
   - Brain Age Gap (BAG) or corrected BAG (cBAG)
-  - and z-scored relative volume of each brain region (ROI) They include: Regression line, β coefficient (slope), R² (explained variance), p-value (statistical significance).
+  - and z-scored relative volume of each brain region (ROI).
+They include: Regression line, β coefficient (slope), R² (explained variance), p-value (statistical significance).

 Summary table for all volumes, with both BAG and cBAG stats